Devilek66/RoR-alkofind/README.md

 ## Support & Documentation

 I use cloude9.
 It's for lerning and trying some stuff.
+Do not expect miracles.